Debugging and Profiling#

-Inspecting Values#
+Inspecting Code and Values#

-Print from inside a GPU kernel using printf-style formatting:
+cuda_tile_print! prints from inside a GPU kernel using printf-style formatting:

 #[cutile::entry()]